JacobBonner/JenkinsTutorial/README.md

 1. Recall the fact that you forked this repository rather than just simply cloning it.
 The reason for doing so was for this section here.
 In order to successfuly generate a hook using your access token and username, the repo must be associated with your own Github.

 2. From the Jenkins Dashboard, hit 'New Item', give it the name `github-webhook` and select 'Multibranch Pipeline'.
-You will notice that the configure page is much more complex and has many more sections than Freestyle Projects or Pipelines.
+You will notice that the configuration page is much more complex and has many more sections than Freestyle Projects or Pipelines.
 Feel free to look around at the configuration options in more detail.

 4. Under the section 'Branch Sources', click 'Add Source', then select 'Github'.
 Then fill in the following components as specified:
     - __Credentials__: Press the button 'Add' and click the dropdown 'Jenkins'.
 In the popup window: